hyPnOtICDo0g/4anime-sama/README.md

 ![GitHub forks](https://img.shields.io/github/forks/hyPnOtICDo0g/4Anime-sama?style=social)
 ![GitHub stars](https://img.shields.io/github/stars/hyPnOtICDo0g/4Anime-sama?style=social)

-### Important:

-Recently, 4anime has changed their URL format & blocked multiple downloads for several anime titles, but the ongoing ones are intact.
-The generator works only for the ongoing anime.

 ## Purpose

 * The Web App/python script can generate download links for anime hosted on [4anime](https://4anime.to/).